Frédéric Auguste Bartholdi: Early life and education

-Bartholdi was born in Colmar, France, 2 August 1834.
+Bartholdi was born in Colmar, France, on 2 August 1834.
 He was born to a family of Alsatian Protestant heritage, with his family name adopted from Barthold.
 His parents were Jean Charles Bartholdi (1791–1836) and Augusta Charlotte Bartholdi (née Beysser; 1801–1891).
 Frédéric Auguste Bartholdi was the youngest of their four children, and one of only two to survive infancy, along with the oldest brother, Jean-Charles, who became a lawyer and editor.

 Bartholdi's father, a property owner and counselor to the prefecture, died when Bartholdi was two years old.
 Afterwards, Bartholdi moved with his mother and his older brother Jean-Charles to Paris, where another branch of their family resided.
 With the family often returning to spend long periods of time in Colmar, the family maintained ownership and visited their house in Alsace, which later became the Bartholdi Museum in 1922.
 While in Colmar, Bartholdi took drawing lessons from Martin Rossbach.
 In Paris, he studied sculpture with Antoine Étex.
 He also studied architecture under Henri Labrouste and Eugène-Emmanuel Viollet-le-Duc.

-Bartholdi attended the Lycée Louis-le-Grand in Paris, and received a baccalauréat in 1852.
+Bartholdi attended the Lycée Louis-le-Grand in Paris and received a baccalauréat in 1852.
 He then went on to study architecture at the École nationale supérieure des Beaux-Arts as well as painting under Ary Scheffer in his studio in the Rue Chaptal, now the Musée de la Vie Romantique.
 Later, Bartholdi turned his attention to sculpture, which afterward exclusively occupied him and his life.

 Career

 Early sculptures and work in Colmar

 In 1853, Bartholdi submitted a Good Samaritan-themed sculptural group to the Paris Salon of 1853.
 The statue was later recreated in bronze.
 Within two years of his Salon debut, Bartholdi was commissioned by his hometown of Colmar to sculpt a bronze memorial of Jean Rapp, a Napoleonic General.
-In 1855 and 1856 Bartholdi traveled in Yemen and Egypt with travel companions such as Jean-Léon Gérôme and other "orientalist" painters.
+In 1855 and 1856, Bartholdi traveled in Yemen and Egypt with travel companions such as Jean-Léon Gérôme and other "orientalist" painters.
 The trip sparked Bartholdi's interest in colossal sculpture.

 In 1869, Bartholdi returned to Egypt to propose a new lighthouse to be built at the entrance of the Suez Canal, which was newly completed.
-The lighthouse, which was to be called Egypt Carrying the Light to Asia and shaped as a massive draped figure holding a torch, was not commissioned.
+The lighthouse, which was to be called Egypt Carrying the Light to Asia and shaped as a massive, draped figure holding a torch, was not commissioned.
 Both the khedive and Lesseps declined the proposed statue from Bartholdi, citing the high cost.
 The Port Said Lighthouse was built instead, by François Coignet in 1869.